 Pragmatismes et philosophie américaine Archives of recent articles, news, and connection information to thinkers working in the American philosophical vein in France.

-that explores the idea of a distinctive American voice in
+explores the idea of a distinctive American voice in philosophy.
+The

-conference "The American Style in Philosophy" supported by
+American Style in Philosophy" supported by the Irish Research

 The Peirce Studies Center (CSP).
 The Peirce Studies Center (CSP) is the first research center in Italy dedicated to Peirce and Pragmatism.
 Located at the UniversitÃ degli Studi di Milano, the Center was originally founded by Carlo Sini and Rossella Fabbrichesi, two affirmed scholars who were among the first to introduce Peirce in Italy.
 The purpose of the CSP is to promote the knowledge and the study of Peirce in Italy and to establish contacts between the Italian and international community of Peirce scholars.
 The Peirce Studies Center is located at the UniverstÃ degli Studi of Milan, at the first floor of the library of philosophy.
 The University address is: Via Festa del Perdono, 7/3, Italy.
 The CSP is part of the cultural association Pragma.
 The aim of Pragma is to operate as a point of reference for all the scholars and researchers in Italy interested in Pragmatism, both American and Italian.

 Associazionepragma.com The CSP is part of the cultural association Pragma.
 The aim of Pragma is to operate as a point of reference for all the scholars and researchers in Italy interested in Pragmatism, both American and Italian.
 Multiples sites are linked here including Milan (home site) and Rome.